-Chris Nolan is a multi-award-winning writer and director, brings an in-depth understanding of the complex interplay between humans and AI technology, and Michael Schindler, a veteran, writer, and podcast host, adds his transformative voice to the discussions on integrating AI with human qualities, share this article as a companion to their podcast The Rise of Humanness (The Role of People in an AI World).
+Chris Nolan, a multi-award-winning writer and director, brings an in-depth understanding of the complex interplay between humans and AI technology, and Michael Schindler, a veteran, writer, and podcast host, adds his transformative voice to the discussions on integrating AI with human qualities, share this article as a companion to their podcast The Rise of Humanness (The Role of People in an AI World).

 Podcast intro from “Faux Mo:” and ILI AI experiment: